Treasury transfer

 Current stage

-We keep the public claims precise: Luvion has a running core protocol demo, is not yet production or audited, and is moving toward a Sui-first MVP and external security review.
+We keep the public claims precise: Luvion has a running core protocol demo, is pre-audit and non-production, makes no live custody or production deployment claim, and is moving toward design-partner pilots plus external security review.

-A local deterministic demonstration of the high-threshold signing path for investor and technical review.
+A local deterministic demonstration of the high-threshold signing path is available for qualified investor and technical review.

 Core modules map to signing, Lagrange logic, DKG/VSS, resharing, view change, orchestration, and network facades.